 Put bras through the open side and line them up sideways to maximize the length of the pocket space.

 If space isn’t an issue, put your bras on hangers one by one and dedicate a whole rack just for them.
 Hanging your bras the way you would with your shirts would lessen the chances of damaging the shapes or molding of their cups.
 This is more for decorative purposes, but at least they’re still stored the right way.

 You’re probably used to seeing this with polaroid pictures à la Tumblr bedroom décors.
 Fully embrace the hipster ways and recreate the scene with your bras in your bedroom or closet.

 This is a rare one in lists of bra storage ideas but it works.
 Just make sure to clip the clothespins either on both straps or the middle of the band if your bra doesn’t have straps.

-Most of these bra storage solutions are easy and doable with things you already have.
-Sure, you could also buy lingerie cases, but that’s more for safekeeping bras while traveling than for actual home storage.
-You can “hack” your way to more space while correctly storing your molded cup bras as recommended.
+Most of these bra storage solutions are easy and doable with things that you already have so you can save both time and money.
+Sure, you could also buy lingerie cases as recommended, but that could be more for safekeeping bras while traveling than for actual home storage.
+You can “hack” your way to more space while correctly storing your molded cup bras as recommended in this article.